The Quiz Lover’s Guide to Understanding Countries, Capitals, and Continents

 1. Learn by Continent First

-For example, spend a week on Asia.
-Then move to Europe.
-Then Africa.
+Start with one continent at a time.
+Spend a week on Asia, then move to Europe, then Africa.
 This gives your brain a cleaner structure.

 2. Group Countries by Region

-3. Use Map Practice, Not Just Lists
+3. Use Map Practice

 4. Make Tiny Memory Links